kalinchernev/kalinchernev.github.io/content/post/coding-battle-take-eat-easy.md

 **All possible actions** that the bots were able to play with: moving up/down/left/right, pick order, drop order.
 There were 2 advanced actions: upgrade fighter (be able to kick other players) and upgrade electric (move doubled).

 I will repeat this again, I was content with the organizers.
 Help was kindly provided, with hints and advice all the way during the game.
 That made it fun to play.
-(No matter the fact that my team didn't manage to get points&nbsp;:)
+(No matter the fact that my team didn't manage to get points :)

 ![][13]